pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

-# Loomio Basics Training Workshop
+# Diehard.Fund Basics Training Workshop

 **Background**

 We have run 3 workshops recently, with a good level of interest and success.

-Attendees are a mix of people with some Loomio experience and those who have not previously used the software.
+Attendees are a mix of people with some Diehard.Fund experience and those who have not previously used the software.

 **Intent**

-These workshops are designed to encourage people to start groups, feel comfortable with Loomio functionalities, and get some simple facilitation tips to help then activate and engage their team members.
+These workshops are designed to encourage people to start groups, feel comfortable with Diehard.Fund functionalities, and get some simple facilitation tips to help then activate and engage their team members.

-We can introduce availability of further information online, and connect with Loomio Associate(s) to assist them with further training, consultation, facilitation support and coaching services.
+We can introduce availability of further information online, and connect with Diehard.Fund Associate(s) to assist them with further training, consultation, facilitation support and coaching services.

 **Suggested structure**